TechSavantis/polisparalela/site/content/thinks/email-marketing-still-effective-4040-20-minutes-says-answer-yes.md

 A few weeks ago I spent about 20 minutes composing and sending our monthly email out to our clients.
 This simple bit of marketing immediately generated *£4,040 of sales*.
 Let me tell you how I did it...

-Every month I write a couple of blog posts for the Tomango website, usually about a particular area of our business that I think might be of interest to either our clients or prospective customers looking for a [brand](/creates/brand/) and web agency like ours.
+Every month I write a couple of blog posts for the Polis Paralela website, usually about a particular area of our business that I think might be of interest to either our clients or prospective customers looking for a [brand](/creates/brand/) and web agency like ours.
 It's a perfect way of demonstrating our expertise and engaging our audience.

 > Email marketing is extremely cost-effective and delivers outstanding ROI